 Method #2: Making Changes in the Google Publisher Tag (GPT)

-Google Ad Manager supports sending ad requests via ad tags to follow CCPA and restrict data processing of visitors.
-In order to do it, add the below code to head section of Google Publisher Tags:
+Google Ad Manager supports sending ad requests via ad tags to follow CCPA and restricts data processing of visitors.
+In order to do it, add the below code to the head section of Google Publisher Tags:

 googletag.pubads().setRequestNonPersonalizedAds (1) //Integer 1 is used to mark the ad request as non-personalized and 0 is used for ad requests that are personalized.